<< Yesterday

 1955 At Sportsman's Park, Braves starting pitcher Warren Spahn hits a home run and a triple in his 12-1 complete-game victory over the Redbirds.
 The crafty left-hander, who will hit 35 homers in his 21-year career, has now homered in every National League stadium.

 1962 In the first game of a Polo Grounds doubleheader, Don Demeter hits home runs off two different pitchers named Bob Miller.
-The outfielder's third-inning round-tripper off Mets' right-handed starter Robert Lane Miller and his homer in the ninth off southpaw Robert Gerald Miller contribute to the Phillies' 9-3 victory over the Amazins.
+The outfielder's third-inning round-tripper off Mets' right-handed starter Robert Lane Miller and his homer in the ninth off southpaw Robert Gerald Miller contributes to the Phillies' 9-3 victory over the Amazins.

 1962 Choo Choo Coleman and Jim Hickman tie a major league record by pinch-hitting home runs as teammates in the same game.
 The Amazin' Mets still drop the nightcap to the Phillies, an 8-7 defeat in 13 innings at the Polo Grounds.